 - Have English language proficiency equivalent to at least ICAO Level 4.

-— Requirements for an EASA PPL(H)
+— Requirements for gaining a PPL(H)

 - A minimum of 45 hours’ flight time is needed to complete the course.
 However, please allow additional flight time for budgeting purposes.
 For those with a PPL(A) this can be reduced by a maximum of 6 hours.

 - The total flight time will include 10 hours’ solo time, including 5 hours’ cross-country with a 100 nm cross-country land away at two airfields.